Jim Cramer Voices Disagreement with Fed – Sees Potential With Gold

 Gold remains the year’s standout investment, returning more than 5% compared to negative 11.9% for the S&P 500 Index.
 The metal managed to provide a sizeable return even as it squared off against a sky-high dollar and a hawkish Fed policy.
 But with Fed officials promising to ease off tightening from 2019 onwards, a major hurdle for the metal could be removed as the greenback’s pressure finally subsides.

 The latest report by precious metals consultancy firm Metals Focus forecasts a bull run in the gold market that will last several years.
-Besides the drivers listed above, the London-based company also pointed to a steady increase in gold consumption between now and 2023 as a key tailwind in the coming upturn.alan greenspan, federal reserve, frank holmes, interest rate hike, jim cramer, silver
+Besides the drivers listed above, the London-based company also pointed to a steady increase in gold consumption between now and 2023 as a key tailwind in the coming upturn.alan greenspan, Featured, federal reserve, frank holmes, interest rate hike, jim cramer, silver